modir/using-laminas-framework-book/version2/docs/devenv.md

 The *document root* is a directory where you can (by default) store the web files.
 Typically, the Apache document root directory is */var/www/html*.

-T> To be able to navigate the directory structure and edit files, it is T> recommended to install Midnight Commander (convenient file manager and text editor).
+> To be able to navigate the directory structure and edit files, it is
+> recommended to install Midnight Commander (convenient file manager and text editor).
-T> To install Midnight Commander in Debian or Linux Ubuntu, type the following:
+> To install Midnight Commander in Debian or Linux Ubuntu, type the following:
-T>
+>
-T> `sudo apt-get install mc`
+> `sudo apt-get install mc`
-T>
+>
-T>  The following command installs Midnight Commander in Fedora, CentOS or Red Hat Linux:
+>  The following command installs Midnight Commander in Fedora, CentOS or Red Hat Linux:
-T>
+>
-T> `sudo yum install mc`
+> `sudo yum install mc`
-T>
+>
-T> After installation, you can launch the file manager with the `mc` command, and edit a T> text file with the command like this:
+> After installation, you can launch the file manager with the `mc` command, and edit a
-T>
+> text file with the command like this:
+>
-T> `mcedit /path/to/file`
+> `mcedit /path/to/file`
-T>
+>
-T> If you need administrative permissions to edit the file, prepend the `sudo` command T> to the command above.
+> If you need administrative permissions to edit the file, prepend the `sudo` command
+> to the command above.

 In the *phpinfo.php* file, enter the PHP method `phpinfo()` as follows: